ReakZ/page_githubUserCard/README.md

 # page_githubUserCard
-Show info about github user
+Load and show info about github user